-The following individuals were members of Calpe's Board and members of the sub committees of the Board as at 31 December 2019:
+The following individuals were members of Calpe's Board and members of the committees of the Board as at 31 December 2020.
+The Board composition did not change during the year.

-Figure 9: Calpe's Board
+Figure 8: Calpe's Board

 Board Member Role Committees

 Peter Abbott Non-executive chairman All

 Paul Tysoe Non-executive director All #

 Douglas Murray Executive director All §

 Andy Gaudencio Executive director All

 Paul Cole Executive director All +

 Robert Snow Executive director All